-A Firewall can filter the packets that are part of a DDoS attack but is usually not optimized for the amount of incoming packets that a DDoS entails.
-It will become overloaded very quickly and will go into a fail-open or fail-closed state, both of which are sure to cause downtime.
+A Firewall can filter the packets that are part of a DDoS attack, but is usually not optimized for the amount of incoming packets that a DDoS entails.
+It will become overloaded very quickly, and will go into a fail-open or fail-closed state, both of which are sure to cause downtime.

-7. Components Summary
+8. Components Summary

-No. Component Network Location DDoS Mitigation Capabilities Comments 1.
-Scrubbing Center Cloud-based Layer 3 & 4 - Strong The main protection against volumetric attacks Layer 7 - Conditional on SSL visibility 2.
+No. Component Network Location DDoS Mitigation Capabilities Comments 1 Scrubbing Layer 3 & 4 - Strong The main protection against 1.
+Center Cloud-based Layer 7 - Conditional on SSL visibility volumetric attacks 2.
 CDN Cloud-based Good - Situational Can mitigate DDoS Attacks but will not stop skilled attackers.
-3. CPE On-Prem.
+3. СРЕ On-Prem.
 Strong The main on-site protection 4.
 IPS On-Prem.
 Poor Unsuitable for DDoS Mitigation 5.
 WAF On-Prem. /Cloud- based Mild Cannot process the volume of traffic a DDoS attack entails.
 6. Load Balancer On-Prem.
 Poor Has no defensive capabilities 7.
 Firewall On-Prem.
 Mild Cannot process the volume of traffic a DDoS attack entails.

-8. Conclusion
+Conclusion

-Choosing the right combination of mitigation devices requires an understanding of how each devices' capabilities match your environment's needs together with an objective look at the corporate requirements - risk, available resources, budget, personnel, existing network infrastructure.
+Choosing the right combination of mitigation devices requires an understanding of how each devices' capabilities matches your environments needs together with an objective look at the corporate requirements - risk, available resources, budget, personnel, existing network infrastructure.